lfavreli/dotenvx-node-template/README.md

 - **Development** : <br />
     `dotenv://:key_00a4936b5c6958296d2703713334ffc3b27428d87e80705530cb04617dcdbe23@dotenvx.com/vault/.env.vault?environment=development`

-3. Click on the "public domain" link provided by Railway and watch the variables being loaded from the server:
+3. Click on the "public domain" link provided by Railway to observe the variables being loaded from the server.
+Please note that there may be a delay of 2-3 minutes for the DNS to become aware of this new address.

 ```js
 `Hello ${process.env.NAME ?? 'world'} from ${process.env.ENVIRONMENT ?? 'space'}!`;